ONRUSH isn’t your traditional racing game. In fact, it’s far

 For more details on ONRUSH, don’t miss our

 in-depth preview diving deep into its unique gameplay experience with our

 list for the game, as well as our breakdown of the eight vehicle

 classes and their unique abilities and traits.
 Codemasters has also shared

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.